-Ever get a phone call or a "honey do" holler while you're outside pressure washing your truck?
-Maybe your dogs jet out the door, prompting you to set the nozzle down and run after them?
+Ever get a phone call while you're outside pressure washing your truck?
+Or, maybe your dog gets out, prompting you to set the nozzle down and run after them?

 What's the Importance of an Unloader Valve?

-In a pressure washer, water gets pumped in faster than it's being let out.
-This creates the high pressure water that's used to blast surfaces clean.
+In a pressure washer, water is pumped in faster than it's let out.
+This creates the high-pressure water we use to blast surfaces clean.

-However, if the pressure washer gun was disengaged, and there was no unloader valve to redirect the pressurized water, the pressure would continue to build.
+However, if the pressure washer gun is disengaged, and there is no unloader valve to redirect the pressurized water, the pressure would continue to build.

 It wouldn't take long for the pressure to exceed the components' PSI limitations, and damage the pump, gun, or hoses.
 Water being pressurized by the pump must be redirected once the spray nozzle closes.
 This is where the unloader valve comes into play.